+Data governance in distributed data storage system is very important to understand.
 We are very much aware that the traditional data storage mechanism is incapable to hold the massive volume of lightning speed generated data for further utilization even though perform vertical scaling.
 And going forward we have anticipated only one fuel which is nothing but DATA to accelerate the movement across all the sectors starting from business to natural resources including medical towards rapid growth.
 But the question is how to persist this massive volume of data to process?
 The answer is storing the data in a distributed manner in a multi-node cluster where it can be scaled linearly on demand.
 The former statement is made physically achievable by Hadoop distributed file system (HDFS).
 Using HDFS we can store data in a distributed manner (multi-node cluster where the number of nodes can be increased in the cluster linearly as data grows).
 Using hive, HBase we can organize the hdfs data and make it more meaningful as the data become queryable.
 To accelerate the movement towards growth as mentioned, next hurdle is to govern the data and security implication on this huge volume of persisted data.
 In a single statement, data governance can be defined as the consolidation of managing data access, accountability and security.
 By default, HDFS does not provide any strong security mechanism to achieve complete governance but with the additional combination to the following approach, we can proceed towards it.

 - Integration with LDAP – To secure read/write operation on the persisted data, appropriate authorization with proper authentication is mandatory.
 Authentication can be achieved in HDFS by integration with LDAP server across all the nodes.
 LDAP is often used as a central repository for user information and as an authentication service.
 Organization/Company who has ingested huge data into Hadoop for analysis can define the security policy to avoid data thef, leak, misuse and ensure the right acess to data inside HDFS directories, execute HIVE query etc. User or team need to get authenticated via LDAP server before processing/query data from the cluster.
 LDAP integration with Hadoop can be done either by using OS level configuration to read LDAP groups or explicitly configuring Hadoop to use LDAP-based group mapping.